nicsuzor/wikijuris/ausip/patent-registration.markdown

 1. Table of Contents
 {:toc}

 In order to register a patent the invention must meet a strict criteria.
 This chapter will discuss the requirements of patentability.
-All sections within this chapter are referring to the *//Patents Act 1990//* (Cth) unless otherwise noted.
+All sections within this chapter are referring to the *_Patents Act 1990_* (Cth) unless otherwise noted.

 ## Definitions

 ^ Term ^ Definition ^
 | Priority date | The date at which the novelty and inventiveness of the invention are assessed against the prior art base - usually the date the patent application is filed. [^AUTOREPLACEDPAs43ENDREPLACE]
-[^AUTOREPLACEDPAs43ENDREPLACE]: //PA// s 43
+[^AUTOREPLACEDPAs43ENDREPLACE]: _PA_ s 43
  |
 | Prior art base | Publicly available information that describes the state of the art (state of existing known technology - latest and greatest) |
 | Novel | Has not been disclosed publicly in a document or used in the public in a way observable by members of the public, or two or more documents or acts which together disclose the invention.[^AUTOREPLACEDPAs7ENDREPLACE]
-[^AUTOREPLACEDPAs7ENDREPLACE]: //PA// s 7
+[^AUTOREPLACEDPAs7ENDREPLACE]: _PA_ s 7
  |
 | Inventive | Not obvious to a person skilled in the relevant art (or field of technology) |
 | Patent area | Australia and the Australian continental shelf. [^AUTOREPLACEDSch1ENDREPLACE]
 [^AUTOREPLACEDSch1ENDREPLACE]: Sch 1
  |
 | Complete specification | is made open to public inspection ('OPI') 18 months after filing. [^AUTOREPLACEDPAss5455ENDREPLACE]
-[^AUTOREPLACEDPAss5455ENDREPLACE]: //PA// ss 54-55
+[^AUTOREPLACEDPAss5455ENDREPLACE]: _PA_ ss 54-55
  |

 ## The Requirements of Patentability

-In order to be patentable, an invention is required to meet the specifications found in s 18 of the //Act//.
-An invention is patentable if it is “manner of manufacture” within the meaning of s 6 of the //Statute of Monopolies// (i.e. is patentable subject matter, being either a product or process).
+In order to be patentable, an invention is required to meet the specifications found in s 18 of the _Act_.
+An invention is patentable if it is “manner of manufacture” within the meaning of s 6 of the _Statute of Monopolies_ (i.e. is patentable subject matter, being either a product or process).
 The invention must be novel [^AUTOREPLACEDPAs7ENDREPLACE] and must involve an inventive step (for standard patents) or an innovative step (for innovation patents).
 The inventiveness and novelty of the invention are compared against the prior art base as it existed at the priority date.
 The invention must be useful which means it must work or be possible.
 The final requirement is that the inventions must not have been secretly used before the priority date.
-[^AUTOREPLACEDPAs7ENDREPLACE]: //PA// s 7
+[^AUTOREPLACEDPAs7ENDREPLACE]: _PA_ s 7

 Patents are examined by IP Australia to decide whether the inventions are worthy of a patent.
 IP Australia bases their decision on the above specifications. [^AUTOREPLACEDPAs18ENDREPLACE]
-[^AUTOREPLACEDPAs18ENDREPLACE]: //PA// s 18
+[^AUTOREPLACEDPAs18ENDREPLACE]: _PA_ s 18

 ### Express Exclusion From Patentability - Non-patentable Subject Matter